BeepFixer/NanoProm/README.md

-# NanoProm
+# NanoProm v0.1 beta
-Original Xbox and standalone EEPROM flasher for Arduino Nano / Pro Micro
+Original Xbox and standalone EEPROM flasher for Arduino Nano / Pro Micro / ..and likely more Arduino variants

 ![NanoProm Main](images/nanoprom_main.jpg)

 ## Overview & Features

-NanoProm is inspired by <a href="https://github.com/Ryzee119/ArduinoProm">Ryzee119’s ArduinoProm</a>, which in turn owes its roots to <a href="https://github.com/grimdoomer/PiPROM">Grimdoomer’s PiPROM</a>.
+NanoProm is heavily inspired by <a href="https://github.com/Ryzee119/ArduinoProm">Ryzee119’s ArduinoProm</a>, which in turn owes its roots to <a href="https://github.com/grimdoomer/PiPROM">Grimdoomer’s PiPROM</a>.

 After two days of trying to breathe life into my CH340-based USB-C Nano clone (MEGA328PB), which stubbornly refused to cooperate, I purchased a Micro variant (MEGA32U4) and - bam - that worked perfectly using Ryzee119’s ArduinoProm.

-That could have been the end of it, since I just needed something to replace my last trusty Windows 98 laptop with a dying serial port - but stubbornness is my middle name.
+That could have been the end of it, since I just needed something to replace my last dying Windows 98 laptop with a serial port - but stubbornness is my middle name.
 I figured, why not make a fun project to see if a bit of AI magic could help me learn C++ and Python enough to understand what’s going on?
 Maybe then I could even tinker the Nano to work after all.

-The result - after plenty of cursing - is <strong>NanoProm</strong>: a tiny little bit of code I hope you all can use, if only because it was made with a healthy, huge dose of <strong>“NO WE WON’T” attitude</strong>.
+The result - after plenty of crying and cursing - is **NanoProm v0.1 beta**!

+NanoProm works on the same principles as its predecessors but presents the functionality in a **menu style** and includes a few tricks that I hope will simplify life for Xbox enthusiasts and **reduce the confusion** around using text prompts, especially for new generations who did not grow up with prompts as the norm.

 <img src="images/stubbornness.webp" alt="Stubbornness" width="400">

+I truly hope this reaches Xbox fans who appreciate the healthy, huge dose of **“NO WE WON’T” stubbornness** I put into it - grin - and at the end of the day, just learning a bit of C++ and Python in the process made the time spent worthwhile.
+If NanoProm ends up rescuing even a single Xbox from the scrapheap, that is already a big bonus in my eyes.

+Below you'll find detailed information on how to connect and use NanoProm.
+I’ve included as much detail and screenshots as possible, so the amount of time needed to explain this on awesome user-friendly sites like [Reddit /r/originalxbox](https://www.reddit.com/r/originalxbox/) or [OGXbox Forums](https://www.ogxbox.com/forums/) is minimized.

+**In closing**
+I have been tinkering with Xbox hardware for nearly 25 years, worked on thousands of units, and this is finally my first hardware/software contribution to the Xbox scene.

+If you're reading this - please take a second to appreciate how incredibly friendly and helpful Xbox sceners are to others and newcomers - I have met a huge number of amazing people, directly and indirectly involved in the Xbox scene, both in person and online -and- I am truly proud to be part of it!

+If you run into any issues, feel free to drop me a DM on Reddit or OGXbox - enjoy!

+**Tim** aka **BeepFixer**

-## What NanoProm Can Do
+## So..
+What Can NanoProm Do?

 * Read, write, and erase your <strong>Original Xbox onboard EEPROM</strong> without removing it.
 * Read, write, and erase a <strong>standalone EEPROM (24c02)</strong> via chip legs or an adapter.